ManchesterIO/mollyproject-next/docs/index.rst

 Higher Education institutions but is suitable in many other situations.

-Powering every Molly site is a RESTful API which allows Molly to be used as a basis to build other applications and
+Powering every Molly site is a RESTful API which allows Molly to be used as a basis to build other applications and frontends.

 Contents: